- Search The Registry

 He was born in North Carolina to a legally free family, which allowed him to pursue an education.
-Chavis arrived at Liberty Hall Academy in 1795, one year prior to George Washington's gift of 100 shares of James River Company Stock.
+Chavis arrived at Liberty Hall Academy in 1795, one year prior to George Washington's gift of 100 James River Company Stock shares.
 He was a student when the institution changed its name to Washington Academy.
-On November 19, 1800, Chavis graduated with honors and with a license to preach.
+On November 19, 1800, Chavis graduated with honors and a license to preach.
 His academic performance attracted much public attention because it contradicted the belief that Blacks were intellectually inferior to whites.

 His students included Priestly H. Mangum, brother of Senator Willie P. Mangum; Archibald E. and John L. Henderson, sons of Chief Justice Henderson; Governor Charles Manly; The Reverend William Harris; Dr. James L. Wortham; the Edwardses, Enlows (Enloes), Hargroves, and Horners; and Abraham Rencher who became Minister of Portugal and Territorial Governor of New Mexico.

 Chavis maintained a long friendship with one of his white students, Willie P. Mangum, who was elected as a US Senator from North Carolina.
 For many years, they conducted a correspondence where Chavis often criticized the senator's political positions.
 Chavis reportedly privately supported the abolition of slavery, disliked President Andrew Jackson, and opposed Mangum's advocacy of states' rights.